funRiceGenes/funRiceGenes.github.io/_posts/H/2015-01-20-Hd5~DTH8~Ghd8~OsHAP3H~LHD1~EF8~CAR8~OsNF-YB11.md

     + Fine mapping suggested that CAR8 encodes a putative Heme Activator Protein 3 (OsHAP3) subunit of a CCAAT-box-binding transcription factor called OsHAP3H
     + This indicates that CAR8 affects multiple physiological aspects relating to photosynthesis
     + The detailed analysis of molecular functions of CAR8 would help to understand the association between photosynthesis and flowering and demonstrate specific genetic mechanisms that can be exploited to improve photosynthesis in rice and potentially other crops
+    + A key variant in the cis-regulatory element of flowering gene Ghd8 associated with cold tolerance in rice.
+    + Transgenic analyses revealed that higher expression levels of Ghd8 delayed heading date and enhanced cold tolerance in rice

 * **Connection**
     + __CKI~EL1~Hd16__, __Hd5~DTH8~Ghd8~OsHAP3H~LHD1~EF8~CAR8~OsNF-YB11__, [Genetic interactions involved in the inhibition of heading by heading date QTL, Hd2 in rice under long-day conditions](http://www.ncbi.nlm.nih.gov/pubmed?term=Genetic interactions involved in the inhibition of heading by heading date QTL, Hd2 in rice under long-day conditions%5BTitle%5D), Combinations of several QTLs near Hd1, Hd2, Ghd7, Hd5, and Hd16 were detected under these four conditions